Washakie: Early life

 By the late 19th century, Washakie became head chief of the Eastern Shoshone.
 He was the only Shoshone warrior to be honored by the federal government of the United States, for leading General George Crook's army to defeat the Sioux, after Lieutenant Colonel George Armstrong Custer's defeat at the Little Big Horn.
+Again, this version by Ontko inflates Washakie's contributions to the Crook campaign.
+According to military records and the writings of John Broke, Washakie arrived in Crook's camp on Little Goose Creek, Wyoming, in July 1876 after the Little Bighorn battle.
+He demonstrated the horsemanship of Shoshone riders to Crook, and some of the riders took an active role in scouting with the Army, but Washakie himself was nearly 70 years old at this time and not as active as the younger scouts.
+However his support by providing scouts was helpful to the US Army.

 The year of Washakie's birth date is debated.
 A missionary in 1883 recorded the year of his birth as 1798, but his tombstone was later inscribed with a birth date of 1804.
 Late in his life he told an agent at the Shoshone Agency that when he was 16, he had met Jim Bridger.
 Interpolating from the age of Bridger when he first went into the wilderness, researchers have determined that Washakie was likely born between 1808 and 1810.
 During his early childhood, the Blackfeet Indians attacked a combined camp of Flathead and Lemhi people while the latter were on a buffalo hunt near Three Forks, Gallatin County, Montana (where the Gallatin, Madison, and Jefferson Rivers form the headwaters of the Missouri River).
 After Crooked Leg was killed, his mother and at least one sister were able to make their way back to the Lemhis on the Salmon River in Idaho.
 During the attack, Washakie was lost and possibly wounded.
 According to some family traditions, he was found by either Bannock Indians who had also come to hunt in the region, or by a combined Shoshone and Bannock band.
 He may have become the adopted son of the band leader.
 For the next twenty five years (c.
-1815-1840) he learned the traditions and ways of a warrior that were typical of any Shoshone youth of that period.
+1815–1840) he learned the traditions and ways of a warrior that were typical of any Shoshone youth of that period.